-By the end of this guide, you'll know what a reflexive verb is, what the most common ones are in Spanish and how to use them in the present tense.
+By the end of this guide, you'll know what a reflexive verb is, what the most common ones are in Spanish, and how to use them in the present tense.

 The goal of this post is to answer and provide clarity to the following questions.

 1. What are reflexive verbs in Spanish?

 2. What is a reflexive pronoun?

 3. Where do I place reflexive pronouns?

 4. What are the most common Spanish reflexive verbs?

-What is a reflexive verb?
+What is a Reflexive Verb?

-A reflexive verb in the Spanish language, put simply, is a verb whose direct object is the same as its subject.
+A reflexive verb in the Spanish language is a verb whose direct object is the same as its subject.
 In other words, a person is performing an action on oneself.

 Reflexive verbs are less common in English, which is what makes understanding them a little difficult sometimes for English speakers.

-In English, we use the pronouns ‘myself’ ‘yourself’ ‘himself’ etc. In Spanish, conjugating a reflexive verb works a little differently.
+In Spanish, using and conjugating a reflexive verb works a little differently.

-The object is the person, place or thing that receives the action performed by the subject.
+The object is the person, place, or thing that receives the action performed by the subject.

 The following examples should make things a little clearer.

-He washes the dishes
+- He washes the dishes (not reflexive).

 object: the dishes